mstksg/inCode/copy/entries/dependent-haskell-1.md

 Input goes to the first layer, which feeds information to the next year, which feeds it to the next, etc., until the final layer, where we read it off as the "answer" that the network is giving us.
 Layers between the input and output layers are called *hidden* layers.
 Every node "outputs" a weighted sum of all of the outputs of the *previous* layer, plus an always-on "bias" term (so that its result can be non-zero even when all of its inputs are zero).
-Mathematically, it looks like:
+Symbolically, it looks like:

 $$
 y_j = b_j + \sum_i^m w_{ij} x_i